Extreme Biosensing & Global Health Solutions

 The ability to slow down, confine, and manipulate photons at sub-wavelength dimensions has the potential to reinvent most of the known optical phenomena.
 Almost all of the photonic technologies and applications involve some form of light-matter interactions.
 Nanophotonic and plasmonic devices enhancing light-matter interaction by orders of magnitude in strength while enabling longer interaction times by slowing down the photons are key to future breakthroughs in nano-biophotonics and light harvesting applications.

 Union of phononic engineering and microfluidics could open door to previously unimaginable ways of tailoring surface acoustic waves and radiation forces for biomedical applications.
 We are developing phononic metamaterials and micro-electromechanical systems, offering unprecedented capabilities for manipulating and sorting of rare cells, bacteria and exosomes in microfluidic channels.
 Our goal is to introduce a new class of monolithic, compact, versatile and programmable lab-on-chip technologies with novel functionalities.

 In synergy with its research efforts, UCSC NanoEngineering Group is strongly committed to training of highly skilled researchers, recruitment of next generation of scientists to STEM fields and engaging our broader community.

 Bringing Innovation to Life..

-UCSC NanoEngineering Group invent novel on-chip devices to help addressing these global challenges.
-We focus on development of photonic, electronic and phononic metamaterials, and their innovative uses in BioNEMS and energy harvesting applications.
+UCSC NanoEngineering Group is developing novel on-chip devices to help addressing some these global challenges.
+We focus on development of photonic, electronic and phononic technologies and metamaterials, exploit these for innovative ways in BioNEMS and energy harvesting applications.
 From the very conception, our efforts are tailored for realization of practical low-cost technologies for real world applications.